Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Bloom Period and Light Tolerance

 Partial shade means different things to different plants.
-Some perennials like hostas handle deep shade but bloom sparsely, while others like foxglove need dappled light to flower well.
+Some perennials like hellebores handle deep shade but bloom sparsely, while others like foxglove need dappled light to flower well.
 Match each plant’s light requirement to your specific bed conditions for reliable color from spring through fall.

 Root System and Longevity